VV123/LLM-papers/README.md

 This is a survey of Large Language Models (LLM).

 ---------------------------------------
-### Models
-* [GTP4ALL](https://github.com/nomic-ai/gpt4all) an ecosystem of open-source chatbots trained on a massive collections of clean assistant data including code, stories and dialogue.

 ### Improving LLM
 * [Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](https://arxiv.org/pdf/2201.11903.pdf)